 This option is a hint or suggestion to the compiler about the number of hardware threads per core that MAY be used for an application.
 This hint enables the compiler to perform better code optimizations (such as instruction scheduling).

 Gives a hint to the compiler about how many threads are likely to be running on the core for the application.
 This information is used to optimize more effectively, especially during instruction scheduling.
 The value of N should be chosen by the user to match how many threads will be used per core while executing the application.
-For example, if the application is parallelized using OpenMP, use the value of N for the number of threads-per-core as the OpenMP affinity setting to be used when executing the application code on MIC.
+For example, if the application is parallelized using OpenMP, use the value of N for the number of threads-per-core as the OpenMP affinity setting to be used when executing the application code on Intel MIC Architecture.
+Please refer to the Intel

 It is essential that you read this guide from start to finish using the built-in hyperlinks to guide you along a path to a successful port and tuning of your application(s) on Intel® Xeon Phi™Coprocessor.
 The paths provided in this guide reflect the steps necessary to get best possible application performance.